Anxiety Therapist for High-Functioning Adults

 Sleep disturbances

-Anxiety & Mood in Professionals
+Anxiety & Mood In High-Performing Adults

-Causes of Anxiety & Mood Disorders
+Causes Of Anxiety & Mood Disorders

 Chronic stress or burnout

-Trauma or adverse experiences
+Trauma or unresolved adverse experiences

 Hormonal or neurological changes